WeisongZhao/SACDj/README.md

 <p>

 This repository is for Simplified SACD (w/o sparse deconvolution) and will be in continued development.
 The full SACD can be found in [SACDm](https://github.com/WeisongZhao/SACDm).
 It is a part of publication.
-For details, please refer to: <b>Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for fast high-throughput and four-dimensional live-cell super-resolution imaging, X(X), XXX-XXX (2021)</b>
+For details, please refer to: [Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for fast high-throughput and four-dimensional live-cell super-resolution imaging, Science, X, XXX-XXX (2021)](https://www.science.org/).</b>Please cite PANEL in your publications, if it helps your research.
 <br>
 <br>
 <br>